Anukokunda Oka Roju: Plot

 Eventually, the mystery of the symbol is unraveled through a flashback to 1997, when Suresh was still an inspector.
 During this time, he encounters Surya Swami, a former teacher who is seen burning chits with the intention of calling a god to earth.
 After observing Surya Swami's actions, Suresh concludes that he is mentally unstable.
 Suresh physically confronts him and has him committed to an asylum.

-It is later revealed that on the night Sahasra became intoxicated, she unknowingly stumbled upon Surya Swami’s secret asram and inadvertently disturbed his rituals.
+It is later revealed that on the night when Sahasra became intoxicated, she unknowingly stumbled upon Surya Swami’s secret ashram and inadvertently disturbed his rituals.
 Enraged by this disruption, Surya Swami orders his deranged disciples to kill her as punishment for interfering with their practices, as he is preparing for a suicide ritual intended to summon god to earth.

 A man named Bojo, who had previously intoxicated Sahasra, was traveling in another car when he was killed while attempting to save her.
 Eventually, Sahasra is abducted by Surya Swami's followers and is about to be killed.
 However, she is rescued by Machavarapu Abbulu, a theatre actor who had witnessed Sahasra traveling in Rajesh's car.
 Under Suresh’s guidance, Abbulu is positioned as a messenger from God.
-He delivers a message to Surya Swami, telling him to abandon his asram and disciples, and to meditate peacefully.
+He delivers a message to Surya Swami, telling him to abandon his asram and disciples and meditate peacefully.
 The message further warns Surya Swami not to harm Sahasra, as she is a goddess who came to observe his practices.
 In response, Surya Swami orders his followers to dismantle the asram and retreat.
 The asylum staff subsequently arrives and takes Surya Swami into their custody.

 The film concludes with Suresh revealing to Sahasra that on the night of the missing day, an elderly man had found her, disoriented and dizzy in the street after a visit to the medical shop.
-The man took her back to her apartment later she had slept the whole day in her apartment, solving the mystery of the missing day.
+The man took her back to her apartment, where she later slept for the whole day, solving the mystery of the missing day.